Sangok-ri: Education

 There are 12 students and 9 teachers.
 The school is very small.
 Students and teachers are very close.
 Taekkyoun is also taught at Sangok Middke School.
 There is a music room, science room, computer room, gym and tennis court.
 This school is a branch of Gigye Middle School.

-Shopping and facilities

-Sangok-ri has two restaurants.
-O-bok Restaurant and Sangok Restaurant, both serve Korean food.

-Sang ok has three shops: Sangok Slow Village Vegetable Shop, NH Mart and Sangok Mart.
-Sangok Mart sells many kinds of food and drink products.
-NH Mart has a gas station attached.
-Sangok Slow Village vegetable shop sells vegetables grown to the Slow Village organization's principles.

 Transportation

 Sangok-ri is served by three buses a day running from Chungha-myun Transfer Station to Haok-ri.
 Sangok-ri is also served by a bus from Daegu once a day.